JonLindholm11/Noble-Market/README.md

 # Useful Links

-https://noble-market-83.netlify.app (live link for the project)
+https://noble-market-83.netlify.app (live link for the Frontend) https://capstone-backend-project-assimilation-fu6a.onrender.com/ping (live link for the Backend)

 ## Features